-1. Why did CDR change the degree requirement for entry-level registration eligibility to a graduate degree?

-CDR's motion to change the entry-level registration eligibility education requirements for dietitians, beginning in 2024, from a baccalaureate degree to a minimum of a graduate degree was in response to Recommendation # 1 in the Council on Future Practice Visioning Report.
-In 2011, participants in a joint meeting of CFP, ACEND, and CDR agreed that increasing degree requirements for entry into the profession to a graduate degree-either a master's degree or practice doctorate- would elevate practice at all levels of RDN practice.
+1. Why was the degree requirement for entry-level registration examination eligibility changed to a graduate degree?
+The joint decision made by the ACEND, CDR, CFP, Academy BOD Education Committee, and NDEP DPG was based on the recommendations of the Council on Future Practice Visioning Report (2012).
+The recommendation was made based on the fact that almost all other health care professions had already increased entry-level educational standards beyond bachelor's degrees and that moving the entry-level RD education to a graduate level is consistent with the knowledge, skills, and research base required in the field of nutrition and dietetics.

+It was agreed that a graduate degree would better prepare individuals to enter the profession as an RD or RDN based on the roles, knowledge, skills, and curriculum required to meet client and customer needs for food and nutrition services.
+The graduate degree will address the diversity of the profession's practice areas and help develop leaders in advancing the profession.
-2. How did CDR determine the 2024 implementation deadline date?
-CDR calculated a five to six-year window for those entering a DPD program in 2014 to complete the DPD program followed by two years to find and complete a supervised practice program and then two years as a cushion for any unforeseen circumstances that would interfere with submission of the registration eligibility application by January 1, 2024.

-3. Will the registration examination content change with the new graduate degree requirement?
+- 2. How did CDR determine the 2024 implementation deadline date?
+CDR calculated a five to six-year window for those entering a DPD program in 2014 to complete the DPD program followed by two years to find and complete a supervised practice program and then two years as a cushion for any unforeseen circumstances that would interfere with submission of the registration eligibility application by January 1, 2024. - 3.
+Will the registration examination content change with the new graduate degree requirement?
 Since the content of the entry-level registration examination is based on the results of a practice audit, not on the degree content or level, the graduate degree requirement will not impact examination content until there is a noted change in practice.
-Practice changes are captured in CDRs recurring practice audits.

-4. Will current RDs who do not have a graduate degree have to obtain a graduate degree by the deadline date?

-No. The deadline only applies to initial applicants for registration eligibility who apply on or after January 1, 2024 to take the registration examination for dietitians.

-5. Will the change in degree requirement for the RD or RDN certification impact state licensure?
+Practice changes are captured in CDRs recurring practice audits. - 4.
+Will current RDs who do not have a graduate degree have to obtain a graduate degree by the deadline date?
+No. The deadline only applies to initial applicants for registration eligibility who apply on or after January 1, 2024 to take the registration examination for dietitians. - 5.
+Will the change in degree requirement for the RD or RDN certification impact state licensure?
 Requirements for licensure of dietitians is a state-based activity.
-Review licensure information at "Licensure Statutes and Information by State" at https://www.eatrightpro.org/advocacy/licensure/licensure-map.
-Refer questions to your individual State Licensure Board (links to each Board are available in the map).

-6. Will former registered dietitians, who do not have a graduate degree, have to obtain a graduate degree if they are applying to reinstate registered status before January 1, 2024?

-No. Individuals who were credentialed as RDs and lost their credential are still exam eligible and therefore can apply for exam reauthorization without meeting any additional academic, didactic, or supervised practice requirements.

-Former RDs are those individuals who were registered prior to January 1, 2024 and lost their registered status by voluntarily terminating their status, by not paying annual maintenance fees, or not completing Professional Development Portfolio (PDP) recertification requirements.

-7. Will individuals who are already registered be required by CDR to obtain a graduate degree?

-No. Individuals who are already registered will not be required by CDR to obtain a graduate degree.

-8. Will individuals who establish eligibility with a baccalaureate degree prior to January 1, 2024, but do not pass the registration examination, have to meet the new requirement?
+Review licensure information at "Licensure Statutes and Information by State" at www.cdrnet.org/licensure.
+Refer questions to your individual State Licensure Board (links to each State Board are available in the list). - 6.
+Will former registered dietitians, who do not have a graduate degree, have to obtain a graduate degree if they are applying to reinstate registered status before January 1, 2024?
+No. Individuals who were credentialed as RDs and lost their credential are still exam eligible and therefore can apply for exam reauthorization without meeting any additional academic, didactic, or supervised practice requirements. - Former RDs are those individuals who were registered prior to January 1, 2024, and lost their registered status by voluntarily terminating their status, by not paying annual maintenance fees, or not completing Professional Development Portfolio (PDP) recertification requirements. - 7.
+Will individuals who are already registered be required by CDR to obtain a graduate degree?No. Individuals who are already registered will not be required by CDR to obtain a graduate degree. - 8.
+Will individuals who establish eligibility with a baccalaureate degree prior to January 1, 2024, but do not pass the registration examination, have to meet the new requirement?
 No. Provided registration eligibility is established prior to January 1, 2024, a graduate degree will not be required.